Department of Physics

 The researchers in our department are focused on the development of sustainable fabrication routes for functional materials, characterize their functional properties and to determine sustainable, cost-effective processing for the fabrication of green energy harvesting devices.
 The novel green approaches include, Nanowire Solar cell, Dye-sensitized solar cell, Hybrid-organic polymers solar cell, Mesoscopic perovskite solar cells and PEC water splitting for Hydrogen generation.

-Centre for High Pressure Research (http://www.bdu.ac.in/centers/high-pressure-research/ )
+Centre for High Pressure Research (https://www.bdu.ac.in/centers/high-pressure-research/ )

 In order to encourage research in the area of high pressure and low temperature studies, in 2008, the university initiated a Centre for High Pressure Research in the Department of Physics.
 The Centre investigates experimentally various materials such as manganites, superconductors, diluted manganite semiconductors and organic conductors at extreme conditions like high pressure (3-6GPa), low temperature (2K) and high magnetic field (9Tesla).
 Correlated electrons with multi-degrees of freedom can host the correlation phenomena.
 Strong coupling exists between lattice strain and orbital ordering.
 The Centre has a facility to investigate the interplay of spin, charge and orbital coupling through hydrostatic and uniaxial pressure of various strongly correlated systems at low temperature and high magnetic field.
 The Centre has developed indigenous high pressure devices for transport measurements.

-Centre for Nanoscience and Nanotechnology (http://www.bdu.ac.in/centers/nanoscience-nanotechnology/)
+Centre for Nanoscience and Nanotechnology (https://www.bdu.ac.in/centers/nanoscience-and-nanotechnology/

 In view of initiating research in emerging and frontier topics, a Centre for Nanoscience and Nanotechnology has been established in 2008 in the Department of Physics by the University.
 The mission of the Centre is to promote, develop and binding interdisciplinary research activities in Bharathidasan University.
 Nano User Facility is created to extend the the state of the art experimental facilities to internal/external and industrial users at nominal cost.